Form: A subshrub having a woody base with herbaceous stems.

 Mature Size: 1-2' high and 2-3' wide.

-Bloom: Spring through fall with some water.
-Ceases during drought.
+Bloom: Spring through fall in response to rain.
+Blooming ceases during drought.

-Fruit: Seed in papery cone at center of dried flower head.
+Fruit: Seed in a papery cone at the center of the dried flower head.

 Leaves: Slender, hairy, silvery to green.